Kilduff Pumpkin Festival FAQs

 We introduced ticketing to pick pumpkins in 2020 and will be continue to run our pumpkin festival on a ticketed basis.
 This allows us to manage numbers and ensure a safe and happy experience for all of our visitors.

-Your car parking ticket will allow your group access to The Patch during the 2 hour picking session for which you have booked.
 You can access The Patch at any time during your session but you will be asked to leave as soon as the session ends to allow us to clear The Patch and prepare it for the next session to begin.

 Please note that tickets will be limited to 2 car parking tickets per transaction and you will be required to provide contact details.

-Pumpkins are priced according to weight.
+Pumpkins are priced according to weight, ranging between £1 and £8.

 Tickets are non-refundable and we regret that, due to restrictions on numbers, we are unable to transfer tickets to different picking sessions.

-We aim to make our pumpkin festival as accessible as possible.
-Please bear in mind however that our pumpkin picking is an outdoor event located in a stubble field.
 While we do everything we can to ensure that The Patch and car parking areas are accessible, we are at the mercy of the weather and the ground may become wet and muddy and may not be suitable for all types of wheelchair.

 The bale maze is designed to leave enough space for wheelchair and buggy access.
-We monitor ground conditions in the maze and lay straw when required to provide some stable ground cover in muddy areas where required.
+We monitor ground conditions in the maze and lay straw to provide some stable ground cover in muddy areas where required.

 While we cannot cater for all dietary requirements, we are working hard to ensure our food offering will include gluten and dairy free options.